PATHS in Darwen Cemetery are so neglected they have become ‘downright dangerous’, a town councillor claims.

 “But if a litigation came along I’m sure they’d find the money then.”

-Sayyed Osman, director of environment, housing and neighbourhoods at Blackburn with Darwen Council, said: “Given the cuts the council has faced, we simply can’t afford to fully resurface every path at the cemetery.
+Sayyed Osman, director of environment, housing and neighbourhoods at Blackburn with Darwen Council, said: “Given the cuts the council has faced, we simply can’t afford to fully resurface every path

 “We have undertaken essential work to ensure they are made safe, though, and are working closely with the Friends group to source the additional funding required to make full repairs.